parksu111/skynet/README.md

 * h5py
 * seaborn

 Your conda environment is now ready!
-All that is left to use **Skynet** is to install PyTorch, an open source machine learning library.
+Now it is time to install PyTorch, an open source machine learning library.

 ### 2. Installing PyTorch